mediasp/confuse/README.md

     config.check

-If any of the items haven't been set, and don't have a default value, an exception will be thrown.
+If any of the items haven't been set, and don't have a default value, or if an item is the incorrect type, an exception will be thrown.
 If you don't care about certain variables, you can pass :required => false to them (or give them a default value).

 # Use a different source